The Chaser's War on Everything: Controversies and well-known stunts

-On 3 June 2009 episode, Taylor and Hansen were involved in a skit which was set in a terminally ill children's ward of a hospital, which centred around a spokesman (Taylor) portraying himself along with a doctor (Hansen), from the fictional 'Make a Realistic Wish Foundation' (a spoof of the Make-a-Wish Foundation).
-The premise of the skit was that if the terminally ill children are only going to live for a few more months before passing away, it is not worth spending money on lavish gifts for them.
+On 3 June 2009 episode, Taylor and Hansen were involved in a skit which was set in a terminally ill children's ward of a hospital, which centred around a spokesman (Taylor) portraying himself along with a doctor (Hansen), from the fictional "Make a Realistic Wish Foundation" (a spoof of the Make-a-Wish Foundation).
+The premise of the skit was that if the terminally ill children are only going to live for a few more months before dying, it is not worth spending money on lavish gifts for them.
 The one-minute-long sketch featured Taylor giving one girl a pencil case instead of a trip to Disneyland.
 Then along the same lines, Hansen gave another girl a stick instead of a meeting with Zac Efron.
 The skit concluded with Taylor stating "Why go to any trouble, when they're only gonna die anyway".